Popmotion/popmotion/packages/popmotion-pose/README.md

 A pose is defined as an object of style properties like `x`, `backgroundColor` etc along with the following properties:

 - `transition: ({ from, to, velocity, key, prevPoseKey }) => animation`: Used to defined custom transitions. **Is run once for every style property in the pose.**
+- `delay: number`: A duration, in milliseconds, to delay the transition to the current pose (does **not** affect children).
-- `delayChildren: number`: A time, in milliseconds, before setting any children to the same pose.
+- `delayChildren: number`: A duration, in milliseconds, before setting any children to the same pose.
-- `staggerChildren: number`: A time, in milliseconds, between setting each child to the same pose.
+- `staggerChildren: number`: A duration, in milliseconds, between setting each child to the same pose.
-- `measureOnEnd: boolean`: Measures the state of the DOM when the current transition is finished.
-Useful for FLIP animations when you wish to perform an operation on the element (like swapping children) in between animations.
-- `measureOnStart: boolean`: Will measure and check the bounding box of the element against that previously measured with a `measureOnEnd` transition.
-If different, will automatically perform a FLIP animation.

 ### `Poser`